SchulzLab/TEPIC/README.md

 peak signal and TF affinities or by generating a separate signal feature.

 Further, the repository now includes the code required to learn linear models from TF gene scores to predict gene expression.
-For further details, please see the INVOKE section..
+For further details, please see the INVOKE section.

 ## Introduction
 *TEPIC* segments the genome into user specified regions and annotates those with TF binding using TRAP (1).